frayfray248/users-system-api/README.md

 2. Use `npm start` to run the system on the port specified in the .env file.

-You can log a user in and receive a JWT token using Postman by sending a POST request to the system with the following schema:
+You can log an existing user in and receive a JWT token using Postman by sending a POST request to the system with the following schema:

     username: {